This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Next add the eggs, vanilla extract and bourbon and continue beating until well incorporated.

-- In a separate bowl, combine the remaining dry ingredients, slowly add the dry ingredients into the dough, mixing at low speed until the dough starts to form.
+- In a separate bowl, combine the remaining dry ingredients (as well as the other tsp salt), slowly add the dry ingredients into the dough, mixing at low speed until the dough starts to form.
 Before the dough thickens, add the chocolate chips.
 Beat a couple of times until they start to incorporate.

 - Once the caramel is cooled, add to cookie dough.
 Beat just until combined.